8 Beaches Close to Orlando

 5. Cocoa Beach

-For the quintessential Florida beach experience, escape to popular Cocoa Beach.
-Make sure to explore its 800-foot pier, a historical landmark boasting five restaurants, four bars, gift shops, fishing, and free live musical entertainment.
+For the quintessential Florida beach experience, escape to popular Cocoa Beach, just over an hour from Orlando.
+Explore its famed pier that extends 800 feet into the ocean, a historical landmark boasting five restaurants, four bars, gift shops, fishing, and free live musical entertainment.

 Indulge in parasailing, windsurfing, kiteboarding, or learn to surf on its gentle waves.
 Save time to discover the Ron Jon Surf Shop.
 It’s the world's largest surf shop, encompassing 52,000 square feet chock-full of beach gear.

 (1 hour 9 minutes / 59.57 miles from Orlando)

 6. - 8.
 Satellite Beach, Melbourne Beach and Indialantic

 The small towns of Satellite Beach, Melbourne Beach and Indialantic feel like old-time Florida, devoid of crowds, T-shirt shops and pretention.

 Nestled between the Banana River, the Indian River Lagoon and the Atlantic, these Space Coast destinations are brimming with nature, water sports and outdoor recreation of all kinds, never mind generous, mostly-empty beaches rich with cinnamon-hued sand.